PharmAccess/datacare-archimate/README.md

-# momcare-archimate
+# datacare-archimate
-ArchiMate model of MomCare project
+ArchiMate model of DataCare project

 ## How to contribute